yig/GMU-CS425/README.md

 **You have reached the fifth checkpoint.** Upload your code.
 Run `xmake clean --all` and then zip your entire directory.
 For this checkpoint:

-* Your engine should have an entity component system that lets users create entities, attach components to them, and run algorithms over the components.
+* Your engine should have an entity component system that lets users create entities, attach and remove components to and from them, and run algorithms over the components.
 * Your graphics manager's draw method should iterate over your ECS entities rather than taking a parameter.
 * Your `demo/helloworld.cpp` should create entities with a `Sprite` component.
 You can re-use the `Sprite` class you made for the previous checkpoint as the component.